joshdesgagnes/experience-builder-app/README.md

 The main folder in the master branch stores my original Experience Builder Developer Edition App with the two custom widgets.

-The my-updates branch is used to store all updated version.
-Currently storing v2 as the most recent.
+The my-updates branch is used to store all updated versions.

 gh-pages branch is used to host the most recent version of the app on my github page.